Pipeline Q and A

 We believe that any new permitted pipelines must meet certain criteria; for example, they should demonstrate public need, advance energy efficiency and reduce greenhouse emissions.
 The focus of our efforts is to ensure that irreplaceable resources are avoided entirely, while other ecological impacts are minimized, and full compensation for those impacts required.

-At the Conservancy, “irreplaceable” means rare, threatened or endangered species that have nowhere else to go.
+At TNC, “irreplaceable” means rare, threatened or endangered species that have nowhere else to go.
 It also includes the best remaining intact habitats that support the native biological diversity of our region, including continuous ribbons of floodplain forests, caves and sinkholes, and large intact forests.

 Why should the industry work with you?